-Coders are then asked to rate 20 sentences on each dimension from -5 to 5 with neutral = 0 after an introduction to the scheme, Citizen Science, the project itself, the mechanics of the survey, and a top five leader board for the gamification incentive functionality is displayed.

-After the encoding process, the respondents are asked to provide information about their demographic such as ID, region, age, educational level, and occupation.
-If the ID has been used before, the points for that ID are updated after submission of the form to reflect their position on the leader board.
+Coders are then asked to rate 20 sentences on each dimension from -5 to 5 with neutral = 0.
+These are shown after an introduction to the scheme, Citizen Science, the project itself, the mechanics of the survey, and a top five leader board for the a gamification incentive functionality is displayed.
+By using a leaderboard, we provide further incentive for the CS coders which is proven to incentivize the coders to give more ratings despite some scientific debate (Alsawaier, 2018; Mekler et al., 2017; Pedersen et al., 2017).
+After the coding process, the respondents are asked to provide information about their demographic such as a username, region, age, educational level, and occupation.
+If the username has been used before, we assume that it’s the same person and add the points for this session to the previous session reflect their position on the leader board.

 Coders